give fur the flick!

 The photos on this page have been taken by consumers or published online by the retailer since 2016.
 We have hundreds more.
 The stores have been approached by Choose Cruelty Free and consumers.
 We have politely asked them to reconsider the part they play in the suffering and misery of animals born, bred and raised in appalling conditions only to be killed for “fashion”.

-Send your photos and any store contact details you have to us by e-mail and we’ll get in touch with the store: email@example.com
+After you make your own complaint to the retailer, send your photos and any contact details you have to us by e-mail and we’ll also get in touch with them: firstname.lastname@example.org

 real or fake?